Estanislao Fernandez

-Estanislao Arceta Fernandez, Jr. (March 28, 1910 – July 28, 1982) was an Associate Justice of the Supreme Court of the Philippines.
+Estanislao Arceta Fernandez Jr. (March 28, 1910 – July 28, 1982) was an Associate Justice of the Supreme Court of the Philippines.
 In college, he distinguished himself as a debater and orator.
 In the practice of law, he earned wide reputation for championing "lost cases", including a criminal case in Supreme Court of the United States.
-Married to Soledad Camello-Fernandez.

-Early life and career
+Early life and education

-Fernandez was born in Liliw, Laguna.
+Fernandez was born in Liliw, Laguna to Estanislao Fernández Sr. and Silveria Arceta.
 He studied law at the University of the Philippines College of Law and graduated in 1933, where he was a member of the Upsilon Sigma Phi fraternity.
 He passed the bar examinations in 1935.